SAhmed48/reactjs-concepts/README.md

 }}/>
 ```

-- The **to** parameter in the Link is always using absolute path by default, means our root domain is appended in the first then path.
+- The **to** parameter in the Link is always used absolute path by default, which means the root domain is appended in the path first then the new route path.
-- To change this behaviour in the relative path, we will do this way:
+- To change this behavior in the relative path, pass the object:

 ```
 // Pass object in the route